Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesSoftD.md

 type: tab
 -->

-To enable Soft Descriptors if Virtual Terminal, a self-service configuration was available in Payeezy (after the North Merchant Master configuration is set).
+To enable Soft Descriptors in Virtual Terminal, a self-service configuration was available in Payeezy (after the North Merchant Master configuration is set).
 In Commerce Hub this is not available (see Virtual Terminal details).

 <!--
 type: tab